HellsJanitor/No-Hit-Challenge/README.md

 When this modlet is installed, it will cause any enemy to be able to kill your player with one hit.

 All other damage should work as normal.

+### Changes
+Added 2 kill counters, one for kills since last death, and one for kills total.